rhiot/rhiot/iot/readme.md

     docker run --net=host camellabs/deploy-gateway -Pfoo=bar -Pbar=qux

+If you would like to use different SSH credentials then default (username `pi`, password `raspberry`), then pass the `--username` and `--password` options to the deployer:

+    docker run --net=host camellabs/deploy-gateway --username=john --password=secret

 ### Configuration of the gateway

 The gateway configuration file is `/etc/default/camel-labs-iot-gateway`.
 The latter file is loaded by the gateway